Mason Gamble

 Mason Gamble (born January 16, 1986) is an American former actor who played the eponymous comic character in the 1993 film Dennis the Menace, selected from over 20,000 children.
 He also appeared as Max Fischer's young accomplice, Dirk Calloway, in Wes Anderson's film Rushmore.

 Education

-As of 2016, Gamble was a doctoral candidate in environmental science and engineering at the Institute of the Environment and Sustainability at UCLA.
+As of 2016, Gamble has a doctoral candidate in environmental science and engineering at the Institute of the Environment and Sustainability at UCLA.